Return to top

 Seven Sundays Blueberry Chia Buckwheat Muesli

-Certified gluten free, made with wild blueberries, pumpkin seeds and chia seeds for more protein.
-This non-GMO project verified cereal is one of the best healthy muesli brands.
-It has half the sugar and twice the protein when compared to most other muesli brands, making it a great option if you’re looking for a healthy muesli cereal.
-Enjoy it cold with milk or hot with water or milk, or even use it as a topping for yogurt!
+This cereal is certified gluten-free, non-GMO, and made with wild blueberries, pumpkin seeds, and chia seeds for more protein.
+It is one of the best healthy muesli brands with half the sugar and twice the protein when compared to most other brands.
+Enjoy it cold or hot with milk or water, or even use it as a topping for yogurt!

 Nutritional Info: 1/2 cup has 240 calories, 6g fiber, 4g added sugar (7 grams total sugar) and 8g protein.